MicrosoftDocs/customer-voice/cv-docs/survey-branding.md

 # Add branding to a survey

 You can customize the appearance of your survey to match your company's branding.
-This includes changing the color, font, background image, or uploading a custom CSS file.
+This includes changing the color, font, or uploading a background image.

 **To add branding to a survey**